RuffinwebDev/RuffinwebDev-Portfolio-Frontend/README.md

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc/4.0/](http://creativecommons.org/licenses/by-nc/4.0/) or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 Thank you for visiting the Ruffinweb frontend repository.
 If you have any questions, feel free to contact me.

+git commit -m "Standardized spacing for the title, contact and resume cards.
+Fixed validation not appearing for the email address field.
+Updated the title button to navigate to my GitHub page and set the card to take up the full visible height of the viewport.
+Replaced the black color effect of the form fields on hover.
+Buttons rendered with the NavbarLinkSection component need to be fixed.
+They sometimes close the menu without firing the onclick event which should scroll the page to the appropriate section.
+The contact form still needs protection from spam and bots."